ES-Nix/es/src/templates/nixos-iso-offline-install/README.md

 time nix --option cores 8 build --print-build-logs --print-out-paths --rebuild '.#ISONixOSSelfOfflineInstallISOInQcow2'

+TODO:

-TODO: figure it out why so many bugs/race conditions using the script that install NixOS
+Figure it out why so many bugs/race conditions using the script that install NixOS!

 ```bash
 Error: You requested a partition from 537MB to 11.8GB (sectors 1048576..23068671).
 The closest location we can manage is 537MB to 537MB (sectors 1048575..1048575).